Integrador-VoiceStyleTransfer/spanish-voice-style-transfer/README.md

 ## Abstract

 Voice conversion is a growing field of study with the arrival of Deep Neural Network architectures that allow to transfer the voice of a source speaker to a target speaker.
 Most of these architectures have been tested in English.
-In this report we compare, through perceptual measures, the performance of a model when performing voice style transfers in Spanish using three different schemas: training it with both English and Spanish audios, fine-tuning English-learned weights with Spanish audios and finally, training the model just with Spanish audios.
+In this report we compare, through perceptual measures, the performance of a model when performing voice style transfers in Spanish using three different schemas: training it with audios in both English and Spanish, fine-tuning English-learned weights with audios in Spanish and finally, training the model just with audios in Spanish.
 We also explore speaker similarity measures based on euclidean distance and Kullback-Leibler divergence to try to explain the variations observed in the voice conversions between different speakers.
 Aditionally, we describe the application that we built to expose the best model as a web service.
 We conclude that for a better voice style transfer in Spanish, it is necessary to train the selected model directly with audios in Spanish.

 ## Methods